FahyT/Password-Generator/README.md

 # Password-Generator

-A javascript app that generates a password based on user criteria.
+A javascript app that generates a password based on user input.

 ## Description